rlp10/torcl/README.md

 Installation
 ------------

-Put torcl somewhere on your path.
+Put torcl somewhere on your path and make it executable.
+Something like this:

+cp torcl $HOME/bin/

+chmod +x $HOME/bin/torcl

 Usage
 -----